I hate cold sales calls or emails. All of these end up on a block list. If I want your service, I’ll initiate the contact.

 - Hit the contact’s Save & Close button.

-- If you get a Duplicate Contact Detected dialog, it’s because a crude Outlook feature suspects this contact may duplicate another one.
+- If you get a Duplicate Contact Detected dialog, it’s because crude Outlook functionality suspects this contact may duplicate another one.
 It may happen because the name and email address data on each blocked-caller contact is similar.
 Select Add new contact, then press Update.

 - Open Skype for Business.